 Text-to-Speech output, Auto-Gain, Manual Gain

-Mistral 7B 4-bit MLX for local translation, on Apple Neural Engine
+Mistral 7B 4-bit MLX for local translation, on Apple Silicon (GPU + CPU)

 Menu bar app — backend auto-start, status icon, popover control panel